How is the temperature in our vans monitored?

 Refrigerated vehicles are being used more and more as the cold chain continues to expand.
-These vehicles are crucial to the operation of many different businesses from pharmaceuticals through to flowers and meat through to chilled food, there are many industries who rely on the correct functioning of refrigerated vehicles to distribute goods safely to customers.
+These vehicles are crucial to the operation of many different businesses from pharmaceuticals to flowers and meat to chilled food, there are many industries that rely on the correct functioning of refrigerated vehicles to distribute goods safely to customers.
 These vehicles use advanced technology to maintain the highest levels of accuracy.

 Refrigeration in temperature-controlled vehicles functions in a similar way to your refrigerator at home.
 They absorb heat in an insulated, airtight compartment and then dissipate this heat as required outside of this compartment.
 Insulation materials that are used for the refrigerator are one of the most important elements of the unit.
 The quality of the insulation in refrigerated vehicles is very important because vehicles are often exposed to outdoor conditions for long periods of time, sometimes in direct sunlight, or in operation on hot roads, propelled by heat-generating engines.